yeykawb/consid_dbt/README.md

 scripts/people_generator_script.py
 ```

+Tip!
+When opening the csv files, vscode suggests to install an extension, the Rainbow CSV extension.
+Go to this extension and click “add to devcontainer.json”.

 Now, run `dbt seed`.

 ```bash
 dbt seed
 ```

 Good to know that the compiled query can be viewed at `target/run/consid_dbt/seeds` for each seed.
 There we can see that each seed is run with `truncate` first (if it doesn’t exist).
 We will only see the latest run here.
+Open the file raw_logins.csv in above path, and then run `dbt seed` one more time, and when the run finishes, the file will change DML statement from `CREATE TABLE` to `TRUNCATE TABLE`.
+This can also be viewed in the `dbt.log` file.

 If we need to change schema of our source data, with seeds, we can add the `-f` flag for a full-refresh of the target table.
 In this case, as we can see in the logs, we can see that the statement then changes from `truncate` to `drop table if exists`.